shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ## Design Philosophy: Gearbox Selection

 When embarking on the design of a custom actuator, selecting the appropriate gearbox type is paramount.
 I considered three primary options: Planetary, Cycloidal, and Harmonic drives, each with its unique trade-offs in terms of performance, complexity, and manufacturability.
-To justify my decision, I conducted a weighted trade study:
+To justify my decision, I conducted aighted trade study:

 | Criterion              | Harmonic                               | Planetary                          | Cycloidal                          | Notes                                           |
 | :--------------------- | :------------------------------------- | :--------------------------------- | :--------------------------------- | :---------------------------------------------- |